CIDS-484-Spring-2024/ChatCat-GPT/README.md

 The LLMs are no longer in existence either.
 This is likely due to them not actually being free sadly.

+(I am checking the correct models . . . wish is wasn't true!)

 ![image](https://github.com/CIDS-484-Spring-2024/ChatCat-GPT/assets/117781469/5a11271b-8bed-46f3-9275-a24d3ab911b1)